sinch/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-callback.md

 }
 ```

-where from is a WhatsApp number and message_id is the Sinch message ID of the original message.
+where `from` is a WhatsApp sender number and `message_id` is the Sinch message ID of the original message.

 #### Sample inbound text message